wallarm/product-documentation/docs/latest/quickstart.md

     Environment variable | Description| Required
     --- | ---- | ----
-    `WALLARM_API_TOKEN` | Wallarm node token copied from the Wallarm Console UI. | Yes `NGINX_BACKEND` | Domain or IP address of the resource to protect with Wallarm API Security. | Yes `WALLARM_API_HOST` | Wallarm API server:<ul><li>`us1.api.wallarm.com` for the US Cloud</li><li>`api.wallarm.com` for the EU Cloud</li></ul>By default: `api.wallarm.com`. | No
+    `WALLARM_API_TOKEN` | Wallarm node token copied from the Wallarm Console UI. | Yes `NGINX_BACKEND` | Domain or IP address of the resource to protect with Wallarm solution. | Yes `WALLARM_API_HOST` | Wallarm API server:<ul><li>`us1.api.wallarm.com` for the US Cloud</li><li>`api.wallarm.com` for the EU Cloud</li></ul>By default: `api.wallarm.com`. | No
     `WALLARM_MODE` | Node mode:<ul><li>`block` to block malicious requests</li><li>`safe_blocking` to block only those malicious requests originating from [graylisted IP addresses][graylist-docs]</li><li>`monitoring` to analyze but not block requests</li><li>`off` to disable traffic analyzing and processing</li></ul>By default: `monitoring`.<br>[Detailed description of filtration modes →][filtration-modes-docs] | No